 Volterra was an important city center for the Etruscans and recent excavations have uncovered a large Roman amphitheater dating from the 1st century BC.

 The hypogeum of Clepsina in Cerveteri (a UNESCO World Heritage Site) consists of an underground room with frescoes, sketches and inscriptions, and a network of corridors and stairways.

-Our group will receive private tours with archaeologists at both sites.
+During Far Horizons’ tours, our group receives private tours with archaeologists at both sites.